What Is the Difference Between Procurement and Sourcing?

 Every procurement process will work a little differently.
 Yours needs to fit into your organization's other operations and align with your corporate mission.
 The size of your business and procurement team will affect what you can implement.
 Likewise, your budget will determine how proactive you can be with lifetime cost and supplier relationship management.
 Some risk management practices, such as helping a critical supplier through financial hardship, might be a standard procedure or out of the question, depending on your budget.

 You'll need a detailed analysis to determine your organization's needs and what it can afford to execute.
 A sourcing and procurement audit can help you select the best strategy.
 It includes an examination of your organization to find room for improvement and whether your current process aligns with its business goals.
-The internal audit will also provide benchmarking for current performance, resources used and cost.
+The internal audit will also provide benchmarking for current performance indicators, resources used and cost.

 Dryden Group conducts audits to find the root cause of challenges in your procurement process.
-Our trusted, knowledgeable specialists can help you understand your indirect spend and identify the best cost model for your organization.
+Our trusted, knowledgeable specialists can help you understand your indirect spend management and identify the best cost model for your organization.
 From there, we can help you set new objectives for your procurement strategy and develop new procedures to match.